How to Negotiate a Bargain Cell Phone Plan

-It's easy to be drawn into making a quick decision to buy if a sales person says the price is “for one day only”.
-Without comparative facts and figures to hand, you may be fooled into thinking that you're getting a bargain.
-It's only when you get home that you realize the deal may not be as good as you thought.
-Before starting any conversation with a phone sales person make sure you've done your homework and know competitor prices and deals.
+It is easy to be drawn into making a quick decision to buy if a sales person says the price is “for one day only”.
+Without comparative facts and figures to hand, you can be fooled into thinking you have bagged a bargain.
+It is only when you get home you realize the deal is not be as good as you thought.
+Before starting to speak with a phone sales person, make sure you do some research and know the competitors' prices and deals.

 2. Remember Sales People Work on Commission

-A phone service contract is a long-term deal (usually between 12 and 24 months) and so a few dollars per month difference adds up over the length of a contract.
-If you're the kind of person who wants to take advantage of special offers, then you must do research ahead of visiting the store.
+A phone service contract is a long-term deal (usually between 12 and 24 months) and so a few dollars per month difference adds up over the contract term.
+If you are the kind of person who likes to grab special offers, make sure you do your homework ahead of visiting the store.

 3. Consider "Buy-it-now" Discounts

-“Buy-it-now” discounts may or may not be worth considering.
-It all depends on whether what is on offer is what you originally set out to buy.
-If you have done your pre-shopping research properly, then you will know whether the offer really is a bargain price.
+“Buy-it-now” discounts may or may not be worth it.
+It all depends on whether the offer matches what you originally set out to buy.
+If you have done pre-shopping market research, you will know whether you are being offered a genuine bargain deal.